 Using the litter box is one of the most important aspects in a cat’s life so you want to set up the litter box in the best way possible for your kitten.
 The following are the recommendations regarding the litter box, the type of litter and the location:

 The litter box needs to be appealing for your kitten to start using it, and one of the things that cats like is a clean litter bed.
-You need to choose a litter box that is easy to clean so it won’t be a hassle for you to keep a litter box odorless and clean.
+You need to choose a litter box that is easy to clean so it won’t be a hassle for you to keep a litter box odorless or get a self cleaning litter box.
 This way your little feline will happily use the litter box and won’t reject it.
 Choose a litter box with a smooth bottom and corners, without nooks that usually trap the waste.

 What type of litter box to choose?